hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 Timing
 ------

-* Open pilot phase is planned starting from Wednesday 4th until Tuesday 17th of February 2026.
+* The open pilot phase starts from Wednesday 4th until Tuesday 17th of February 2026.

 * The actual migration will take place on Wednesday 18 February 2026.
 On this day, wICE will be unavailable, but the jobs in the queue stay in pending state until the migration